OpenChain-Project/Automotive-WG/2025-11-workshop-agenda.md

    	 	- *by Alexios Zavras, Intel/SPDX Project*
 	 - 10:00: '[CycloneDX Version 1.7](https://cyclonedx.org/news/cyclonedx-v1.7-released/) - overview, differences to 1.6 and benefits for the supply chain of switching to the new version'
    	 	- *by Jan Kowalleck, OWASP/CycloneDX*
-  - 10:15: 'SBOMs quo vadis? - CycloneDX, SPDX, Catena-X, Sepia - panel discussion on the current landscape'
+  - 10:15: 'SBOMs quo vadis? - panel discussion on the current landscape'
   	- *moderated by Chloe Zhong*

 - ~**10:35: TOP2 SBOM, Security and Open Source Management Tooling**